Newton, Massachusetts: 18th century

+19th century

+Nineteenth-century Newton, following the American Civil War, was a patchwork of villages.
+The northern villages of Auburndale, Newton Corner, Newtonville, and West Newton were the most affluent.
+In contrast, both Waban and Chestnut Hill were sparsely populated.

+Several village-based "improvement societies" were founded by residents between 1878 and 1904.
+No citywide improvement society was ever founded.

+In 1889, Moses King published King's Handbook of Newton, a descriptive guide to all of Newton's significant locations and historic structures along with anecdotes and stories from the locals at the time.
+The information was collected by its author and close associate of King, Moses Forster Sweetser.

-Newton, according to Muir, became one of America's earliest commuter suburbs.
-The Boston and Worcester, one of America's earliest railroads, reached West Newton in 1834.
-Wealthy Bostonian businessmen took advantage of the new commuting opportunity offered by the railroad, building gracious homes on erstwhile farmland of West Newton hill and on Commonwealth street.
+Newton, according to Muir, became one of North America's earliest commuter suburbs.
+The Boston and Worcester, one of North America's earliest railroads, reached West Newton in 1834.
+Wealthy Bostonian businessmen took advantage of the new commuting opportunity offered by the railroad, building gracious homes on erstwhile farmland of West Newton hill and on Commonwealth Street.
 Muir points out that these early commuters needed sufficient wealth to employ a groom and keep horses, to drive them from their hilltop homes to the station.

+20th century

 Further suburbanization came in waves.
 One wave began with the streetcar lines that made many parts of Newton accessible for commuters in the late nineteenth century.
 The next wave came in the 1920s when automobiles became affordable to a growing upper middle class.
 Even then, however, Oak Hill continued to be farmed, mostly market gardening, until the prosperity of the 1950s made all of Newton more densely settled.

+21st century

-Two of the 9/11 hijackers stayed in Newton the night before the attack.
+Two of the hijackers of the September 11 attacks stayed in Newton the night before the attacks.
 The hijackers of American Airlines Flight 11 spent their last night in Newton's Park Inn, an economy motel across the street from the Chestnut Hill Mall and within walking distance of The Atrium.

 Each April on Patriots' Day, the Boston Marathon is run through the city, entering from Wellesley on Route 16 (Washington Street) where runners encounter the first of the four infamous Newton Hills.
 It then turns right onto Route 30 (Commonwealth Avenue) for the long haul into Boston.
 There are two more hills before reaching Centre Street, and then the fourth and most noted, Heartbreak Hill, rises shortly after Centre Street.
-Residents and visitors line the race route along Washington Street and Commonwealth Avenue to cheer the runners.
+Residents and visitors line the race route along Washington Street and Commonwealth Avenue to cheer on the runners.